hltj/spring6kt-demo/README.md

-# Demo for Spring 6 & Kotlin VS Java
+# Demo for Spring 6 with Kotlin & Java